 So you write a blog post using the same keyword at least once or twice every sentence making it unreadable to humans.

-Keyword density is now part of Google’s algorithm.
+According to SEO Company Digital Green Tea, keyword density is now part of Google’s algorithm.
 But more importantly, their focus is on a positive user experience.
 Reading a keyword over and over obviously isn’t quite the same as reading a John Grisham book.
 This is why it is penalized so strenuously.
 Google has to hang on to its market share.

 Also it is important to remember that NO ONE will link to crappy content so it will be impossible to rank.